MichaelCurrin/preact-quickstart/README.md

 #### Notes

-That install covers 3 production dependencies and 8 dev dependencies that come in [package.json](/package.json)
+That install commands covers 3 production dependencies and 8 dev dependencies - see [package.json](/package.json)

 On a first-time install of the generated quickstart, I got this output: